 Brown and dark yellow colored stool are common stool color for children.
 Children that drink formula milk tend to have light brown or orange poop.
-It may be slightly darker and firmer than stool from breastfed children.
-If the child is breastfed, their stool color tend to lean towards dark brown.
+Breastmilk fed baby tend to have darker color poop and its shape should be slightly softer than formula-fed baby.

 Dark red or red